sjmd/sjmd.space/README.md

 # Social Justice, Minus Dogma Online Course + Community

-This repo poweres the landing page for the SJMD Course + Community.
+This repo powers the landing page for the SJMD Course + Community.

 ## Hugo